JellyRollJunior/socket-lovers/README.md

     - p2025 error on create message -> send this over on create message
     - send this over on retrieve chat as well ->
 - client
-    - initiate delete chat
-        - api
-        - hook
-        - delete on confirm
-        - refetch chats on delete (or manually update)
-        - redirect to index
     - receive delete chat
         - if user is on /:chatId and tries to send message on deleted chat
             - redirect to index